 More often than not, a burial insurance plan from a life insurance company can give you precisely what you want for less and will pay out when the time is right so that you are guaranteed to have the funeral you want (even if the preferred funeral home is out of business).

-Virginia Specific Statutes and Regulations for Burial Insurance
+Virginia State Regulations for Burial Insurance

 In many situations, the state law leaves certain things up to the funeral home with which you enter into an agreement, such as how far they are willing to travel to get your remains if you pass away elsewhere or what things you can physically reserve.
 There are other laws too.